What Is Nashville Freedom Schools Partnership?

 The Nashville Freedom School Partnership© is the local affiliate of the award-winning, national CDF Freedom Schools©, created in 1995 by the Children’s Defense Fund© in Washington, D.C.

 Nashville Freedom Schools© bring together local community groups, college and university students and faculty, faith-based organizations, public schools, corporate private donors, and concerned parents and educators to create and sustain summer reading and enrichment programs from low-income, at-risk children, and teens in grades K-8.

 Nashville Freedom Schools organized in summer 2014, beginning with 97 children in a pilot project.
-Since then, more than 300 children have discovered their capacity for excellence.
+Since then, more than 400 children and teens, and more than 75 interns have discovered their capacity for leadership, activism, and academic excellence.

 What Are CDF Freedom Schools?